TEA CEREMONY IN JAPAN

 The tea ceremony is also a very significant cultural activity that combines silence, respect, and symbolic purification altogether.
 While some Japanese perform tea ceremonies as just a hobby today, most people consider it a form of traditional arts and call it the art of tea.

-One may have to spend years practicing these forms to finally reach the point where he/she can perform every single step with very little mental effort.
+One may have to spend years practicing these forms to finally reach the point where they can perform every single step with very little mental effort.
 This way of thinking applies to martial arts and other Japanese customs and traditions as well.

 Tea Ceremony Steps